 > A NEUTRAL wire must be connected to the dimmer

 Please note: Max 200w per channel if using non dimmable.
 Some lamps may not function correctly like, tube lights, 12v dimmable transformers, CFL's, energy saving bulbs and also circuits with a low wattage E.g G9 bulb rated at 2-3w but only 2 on the circuit - try to stick to a min of 10w.
 Every lamp/bulb is different and want cant guarantee all will work sufficiently due to internal lamp components which case cause interruption/interference.

 if NO Neutral wire is connected or available all of our Dimmers WILL require dimmable lamps to function correctly

 Like all standard electronic dimmers, Lightwave dimmers and plug-in dimmers need dimmable LED, halogen or incandescent lamps (bulbs) to work properly.
-They should not be used with non-dimmable lamps.
+They should not be used with non-dimmable lamps unless a neutral wire is connected.
 Non-dimmable lamps include CFLs (energy saving bulbs or tube lights), certain brands of LED and LED strip lights.

-Using non-dimmable lamps such as non-dimmable LEDs will usually cause the dimmers to flicker, or to behave erratically if they are not dimmable.
-Even if the lamp appears stable initially, it could damage to the dimmer over a longer period.
+Using non-dimmable lamps such as non-dimmable LEDs will usually cause the dimmer to flicker, or to behave erratically.
+Even if the lamp appears stable initially, it could casue damage to the dimmer over a longer period.
 For a list of compatible LED lamps, please check our compatibility charts.

 It may seem an obvious solution, but it is very difficult to make a standard on/off switch that can be controlled by wireless communication – at least in the UK.